Dorothy Wedderburn: Other posts

-Wedderburn was a Pro-Vice-Chancellor of the University of London from 1986–88.
-From 1981–2003 she was also a senior research fellow at Imperial College.
-She was Honorary President of the Fawcett Society from 1986–2002.
-From 1998–2000, she was chair of the Committee of Enquiry into Women in Prison.
+Wedderburn was a Pro-Vice-Chancellor of the University of London from 1986 to 1988.
+From 1981 to 2003 she was also a senior research fellow at Imperial College.
+She was Honorary President of the Fawcett Society from 1986 to 2002.
+From 1998 to 2000, she was chair of the Committee of Enquiry into Women in Prison.

 Personal life

 She was married twice: to the economic historian A N "Max" Cole from whom she was divorced in 1960.
 From 1962 to 1968, she was married to Bill Wedderburn, Baron Wedderburn of Charlton, a union that also ended in divorce.
 Both marriages were childless.

 Dorothy Wedderburn's brother, George, was President of the Royal Statistical Society and Institute of Mathematics and its Applications in the 1970s and Emeritus Professor of Mathematics at the University of Essex.

 Publications

 Wedderburn wrote extensively on social issues including White Collar Redundancy (1964), Enterprise Planning for Change (1964), The Economic Circumstances of Old People (1962) and later Justice for Women (2000).